 Stop Hurting and Start Healing Today

 So what are you waiting for?
-If you’re ready to get closure, find peace and move on with your life, fill out the form below (or call us at 416-556-4068) and schedule your free consultation at our office in downtown Toronto.
-If you're from out of town, no problem: We can do an online consultation over Skype.
-Just contact us for details.
+If you’re ready to get closure, find peace and move on with your life, call us at 416-556-4068 and schedule your free consultation at our office in downtown Toronto.
+If you're from out of town, no problem: We also do telephone consultations.